Alisher-Zhambirbay/ScrapyPix/README.md

 # ScrapyPix

 **ScrapyPix** is a Python tool designed for downloading images from URLs with an option to set a delay and a maximum limit for the number of images to download.
-It supports automatic addition to the system's `PATH` on Windows, Linux, and macOS for easier execution from anywhere in the terminal.

 ## Features
 - **Image Scraping**: Downloads images from a given URL.
 - **Customizable Settings**: Set a delay between downloads and a maximum number of images to download.
 - **Cross-platform**: Works on Windows, Linux, and macOS.
-- **Path Setup**: Automatically adds the script’s directory to the system’s `PATH` for easy execution.
 - **Logging**: Provides helpful logging with different levels: `INFO`, `WARN`, `DEBUG`, `SUCCESS` and `ERROR`.

 ## Installation